abehlok2/DIY_AV-Entrainment-Fast/README_Audio.md

 This behaviour ensures that very long steps do not delay the preview yet short steps can still be heard in full.

+### Frequency Tester
+Use **Tools → Frequency Tester** to quickly audition up to ten binaural voices without creating a full track.
+Each voice allows custom base frequency, beat frequency, and amplitude using the current preference for absolute level or dB.

 ## C++ Port
 A minimal C++ implementation using JUCE lives in `src/cpp_audio`.
 Build it with CMake and ensure JUCE is available on your system.
 The GUI portion now resides under `src/cpp_audio/ui` and links directly to the same audio library to provide an integrated editor application.